INSIGHT-Alstom loss is PR win for new Siemens chief

 and usher Siemens into a new age of profitability.

-Kaeser insisted he would not be forced into a deal.
-He was
+He insisted he would not be forced into a deal - determined,

 MONTBLANC PLAN